RunOlga Docs

 These are out of scope.
 Olga does not do them, and she does not pretend to.

-- No pattern recognition across history.
+• No pattern recognition across history.
 "Do we have recurring issues?"
 Olga can list issues but not identify patterns.
+Arrives with Insights in Phase 2.

-- No pre-meeting briefings with analytical synthesis.
+• No pre-meeting briefings with analytical synthesis.
 She can pull current data but does not generate analytical summaries.
+Phase 2.

-- No capacity assessment.
+• No realism assessment.
 "Is this priority realistic?" requires historical velocity data; this is Phase 3.

-- No external calendar writing.
-Tasks appear in RunOlga's Task view; there is no Google Calendar or Outlook integration.
+• No external calendar writing.
+Scheduled tasks live in the Planner and To-Dos; there is no Google Calendar or Outlook integration until Phase 2.

-- No external system reads.
-No access to Anaya, QuickBooks, HubSpot, or any other system.
+• No external system reads.
+No access to accounting, HR, or care-management systems.
 This is Phase 2.

-- No autonomous action.
+• No autonomous action.
 Every action requires user confirmation.
+This is permanent, not a phase.

-- No decisions on behalf of the user.
+• No decisions on behalf of the user.
 She never commits the organization to anything.
+Also permanent.

-- No clinical, legal, financial, or other licensed professional recommendations.
+• No clinical, legal, financial, or other licensed professional recommendations.
+Permanent.

 In Phase 1, Olga prepares, proposes, surfaces, and captures.
 She does not decide and she does not recommend.
 For the four things she does do, see Capabilities; for the guarantees behind them, see Trust and safety.